 Exploring the intersectionality of demographic factors and professional development strategies

 This study emphasizes the utter importance of a comprehensive approach to agricultural education that fundamentally addresses knowledge of technology, content, and pedagogy.
-Educational institutions can contribute enormously to the quality of their agricultural education by providing targeted interventions and supportive policies for students to get ready for the intricate issues confronted by the modern agricultural techniques.
+Educational institutions can contribute enormously to the quality of their agricultural education by providing targeted interventions and supportive policies for students to get ready for the intricate issues confronted by modern agricultural techniques.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)

 The authors hereby declare the use of Claude 3.5 Sonnet, an artificial intelligence technology developed by Anthropic, during the final stages of manuscript preparation.
-It is explicitly emphasized that the core research elements—including conceptualization, data collection, statistical analysis, interpretation, and primary manuscript drafting—were conducted exclusively by human researchers Nikko Karlo B. Villareal, PhD and Myra Luz M. Homillano, PhD.
+It is explicitly emphasized that the core research elements—including conceptualization, data collection, statistical analysis, interpretation, and primary manuscript drafting—were conducted exclusively by human researchers Nikko Karlo B. Villareal, PhD, and Myra Luz M. Homillano, PhD.

 Details of AI Usage: